kishore2709/KC-Dashboard/README.md

 ﻿KC-Dashboard v2.0
- A data visualization and management Dashboard
+﻿A data visualization and management Dashboard
 ### Requirement
 - Mongodb
 - Nodejs v8.x ( or Later )